-Dec 12 (Reuters) – Arcus Biosciences said on Friday it will stop a late-stage study testing its experimental cancer drug combination in patients with advanced stomach and esophageal cancers after it failed to improve the survival rate.
-The trial tested Arcus’ experimental antibodies domvanalimab and zimberelimab with chemotherapy against Bristol Myers Squibb’s nivolumab plus chemotherapy, […]
+By Kamal Choudhury Dec 12 (Reuters) – Arcus Biosciences said on Friday it would stop a late-stage study testing its experimental cancer drug combination in patients with advanced stomach and esophageal cancers after it failed to improve the survival rate.
+The trial tested Arcus’ experimental antibodies, domvanalimab and zimberelimab, with chemotherapy against Bristol Myers Squibb’s […]

 Health